-Even with three storm basins, the acceptable discharge is found to be still exceeded in some sections.
-A number of reasons can explain this:
+Even with three storm basins, the acceptable discharge was found to be still exceeded in some sections.
+A number of reasons can explain this.

-- the basin volumes have to be limited due to ground occupation and cost limits; - unlicensed constructions have been erected in some sections of the river, resulting in significant local narrowing of the river; - the acceptable discharge may be underestimated in some sections due to inaccuracy in data.
+- (a) The basin volumes have to be limited due to ground occupation and cost limits. - (b) Unlicensed constructions have been erected in some sections of the river, resulting in significant local narrowing of the river. - (c) The acceptable discharge may be underestimated in some sections due to inaccuracy in data.

-In some areas, while the "acceptable discharge" (corresponding to a flow maintained in the main channel) is exceeded, local overflowing of the banks is harmless and can therefore still be acceptable.
+In some areas, while the 'acceptable discharge' (corresponding to a flow maintained in the main channel) was exceeded, local overflowing of the banks is harmless and can therefore still be acceptable.
 In contrast, in other areas, additional local solutions are necessary, such as the raising of the banks or modifications of the river course.
-For example, in an area in the downstream part of basin, the river narrows without any possible enlargement due to the presence of neighbouring houses.
+For example, in an area in the downstream part of the basin, the river narrows without any possible enlargement due to the presence of neighbouring houses.
 An important reduction of the flood discharge is therefore needed, and the possible diversion of a part of the discharge through a culvert parallel to the river was analysed.
-The flow distribution is computed on the basis of the maximum allowed discharge in the river (figure 9).
+The flow distribution was computed on the basis of the maximum allowed discharge in the river (Figure 9).

 The study pointed out the importance of the flow dividing device.
-A structure made of two weirs was proposed to divide the flow between the river and the culvert (figure 10).
+A structure made of two weirs was proposed to divide the flow between the river and the culvert (Figure 10).
 This ensures a distribution of the flow which only depends on the total discharge, and is independent from the water level in the river and the culvert due to supercritical flow conditions on the weirs.